Wall Tent Tips

 Pre-Shrink Your Tent Before Use

-Pre-shrink your wall tent before using it for the first time by loosely setting it up and hosing it down with clean water.
+If using a 100% cotton canvas, untreated fabric, pre-shrink your wall tent before using it for the first time by loosely setting it up and hosing it down with clean water.
 Then let it dry naturally.
 Pre-shrinking closes the holes in the pores of the fabric, and is a very important step if you wish to apply waterproofing, or pre-fab a pole assembly.
 For maximum effectiveness we recommend that you pre-shrink your tent three times.

 How to avoid Mildew and other Damage

 As the new owners of a wall tent, you must avoid a constant enemy, MILDEW.
 Never store your tent damp.
 Dry it out completely and clean off all leaves, grass, bird droppings, and pitch.
 When cooking inside your tent, protect the fabric from splatters of grease, as this can attract rodents while your tent is storage, and can damage the waterproof ability.